 When will the Tata eVision be launched?

-The ‘fake news’ banners read that the Tata E-Vision would launch at a price of Rs.25 lakh (ex-showroom).
+The fake news banners read that the Tata E-Vision would launch at a price of Rs.25 lakh (ex-showroom).
 There’s absolutely no truth to this rumour, as Tata Motors CEO Guenter Butschek has ruled that out in an interview with Times of India (TimesOfIndia.indiatimes.com).
-Though it is technically feasible to build the vehicle, there is no commercial viability to the project considering that the domination of crossovers & SUVs are leading to the slow death of sedans.
+Though it is technically feasible to build the vehicle, there is no commercial viability to the project considering that the domination of crossovers & SUVs are leading to the slow death of sedans and the demand for sedans in the premium segments has dried up completely.

 In the segments beyond Rs.10 lakh, Indian car buyer preference is shifting towards crossovers and SUVs evident by the demand for the Hyundai Creta, Kia Seltos and Mahindra XUV500, that led to the discontinuation of sedans like the Nissan Sunny, Toyota Corolla, Renault Fluence, VW Jetta, Hyundai Sonata, etc. With no plan for launch, the 10-year warranty rumour is flushed down the drain.
 Currently the Tata vehicle with the highest warranty is the Tata Nexon EV which comes with the 8 year/1.6 lakh km standard warranty, but applicable only for the battery and motor.